crankin/me2020/work/afs.md

 ### 20YEARS

-The 20th anniversary retrospective book recounts the history of the Austin Film Society with articles written by Richard Linklater, writer/producer John Pierson, Ain’t It Cool News creator Harry Knowles, Alamo Drafthouse Cinema founders Tim and Karrie League, and Texas Monthly editor Evan Smith.
+The 20th anniversary retrospective book recounts the history of the Austin Film Society with articles written by Richard Linklater, writer/producer John Pierson, Ain’t It Cool News creator Harry Knowles, Alamo Drafthouse Cinema founders Tim and Karrie League, and then-_Texas Monthly_ editor Evan Smith.

 The 88-page book features a rich timeline of AFS memorabilia, photos from its many premieres, parties and special events, and memories from the people that helped make the Austin Film Society a one-of-a-kind organization.
 The book features a dust jacket/poster that lists every film AFS has ever shown.

 ### QT FEST